tpvets_logo.jpg (2726 bytes)

 FOR DOG SURGERY

 In a dog of around 15kg , a 0.8 ml IM permitted surgical anaesthesia of around 30 minutes in one case of conjunctival growths being removed.
 As the dog showed signs of waking up (eye reflex and mouth clamping), a 0.6 ml IM was injected.
 The dog was under surgical anaesthesia within 1 minute.
-This was my only experience using the combination drugs of NANAS.
+Topping up may be required at Animal Shelters.

 POST-OPERATION